pleasureman/testimprovement/article/docker_leads_software_test_innovation/english/doc.md

 (3)Testers or customers don't have to set up environment according to lengthy configuration document.

 Testers often run tests with a lengthy document provided by developers.
 However, some steps often be skipped in the documents.
 It is difficult for testers to set up test environment at once.
-Now testers can simplify the task of setting up environment by docker images and don't have to read the lengthy documents.
-It is easy to set up test environment by docker images provided by developers.
+Now testers can simplify the task of setting up environment by Docker images and don't have to read the lengthy documents.
+It is easy to set up test environment by Docker images provided by developers.

 (4) It is easy to reproduce defects submitted by customers.

-When a customer finds a defect, software environment can be packaged by docker images and provide them to developers.
+When a customer finds a defect, software environment can be packaged by Docker images and provide them to developers.
 Developers can obtain the software environment which is consistent with the customer.

 (5)To deal with the steps of test images creation by Dockerfile.

-If some of the steps need to be adjusted(for example, install gcc4.3 instead of gcc3.4), a new docker image can be recreated after Dockerfile is modified.
+If some of the steps need to be adjusted(for example, install gcc4.3 instead of gcc3.4), a new Docker image can be recreated after Dockerfile is modified.
 You don't have to reconfigure the environment manually.

-(6)To share test suites and test tools by docker images.
+(6)To share test suites and test tools by Docker images.

 In this way software can run in different linux distributions.
 Software providers can focus on the functions of the software without spending too much time in adjusting the software to different linux distributions.